 - If you object to processing in accordance with Article 21.1 of the Regulation and there are no compelling and legitimate reasons for processing.

-- If personal data have been processed illegally.
+- If the personal data have been processed illegally.

-- If personal data should be deleted in compliance with a legal obligation under Union law to which the University is subject to.
+- If the personal data should be deleted in compliance with a legal obligation under the European Union’s law to which the University is subject to.

-- Right to Object - You have the right to oppose the processing of your personal data at any time and for reasons related to a specific situation, unless there are compelling legitimate reasons for processing that override your interests, rights and freedoms.
+- Right to Object: You have the right to oppose the processing of your personal data at any time and for reasons related to a specific situation, unless there are compelling legitimate reasons for processing that overrides your interests, rights and freedoms.

-- Right to Withdraw Consent - In the limited circumstances in which you may have given your consent for the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw it at any time.
-To be more specific, for events and / or promotions you may withdraw your consent by sending an email to email@example.com for the Event Office and to the email firstname.lastname@example.org for the Marketing section.
-This also applies if:
+- Right to Withdraw Consent: In the case in which you may have given your consent for the collection, processing and transfer of your personal information for a specific purpose, you have the right to withdraw it at any time.

-For Further Information: If you have questions in regards to our Personal Data Privacy Statement or the use your personal data, as described above, or you want to exercise any of your rights, please contact OUC’s Data Protection Officer, Mr. Therapon Therapontos via email address email@example.com or via telephone number +35722550088.
+If you have questions in regards to our Personal Data Privacy Statement or the use of your personal data, as described above, or you want to exercise any of your rights, please contact OUC’s Data Protection Officer, Mr. Therapon Therapontos via email address email@example.com or via telephone number +35722550088.